github4ak/github4ak.github.io/index.md

 <br><br>
 • Developed a .NET Application to run background service jobs, integrated with sub-modules which leverage the application to perform mission-critical tasks.
 This application also provides API routes for built-in features and has a comprehensive test suite.

-• Technologies used: Azure Devops, Cosmos DB,.NET (C#),Moq, Docker, Kubernetes
+• Technologies used: Azure DevOps, Cosmos DB,.NET (C#), Moq, Docker, Kubernetes

 ---
 ### Oracle India Pvt.
 Ltd